 Funding

-Think of Us has also received funding from the Annie E. Casey Foundation to advance kinship-first approaches that prioritize placing foster children with relatives first, and advocates for support for older youth, including those who had aged out of foster care.
-4
+Think of Us also is aligned with the Annie E. Casey Foundation on kinship-first approaches that prioritize placing foster children with relatives first, and advocates for increased benefits programs for older youth, including those who had aged out of foster care.
+8

 References